ArthurClemens/mithril-page-slider/README.md

 	    });
 	};

-So that the route configuration become a bit neater:
+So that the route configuration becomes more readable:

 	m.route(document.body, '/', {
 	    '/': slider(home),